KarunaduVoices/Voices-Of-Karunadu/README.md

 - Drop the File or Click on Upload to convert the voice
 - Refresh the voice list and index path when you upload new `.pth` and `.index ` files

+## Install the Audacity

+1. Download Audacity:
+Visit the official Audacity website: [Audacity Download Page.](https://www.audacityteam.org/download/) Click on the download link for the Windows version.

+3. Install Audacity:
+Once the download is complete, open the installer.
+Follow the on-screen instructions to install Audacity.
+You may be prompted to install additional components; follow the prompts as necessary.

+4. Launch Audacity:
+After the installation is complete, you can launch Audacity from the desktop shortcut or the Start menu.

+## How to Split the audio and remove the noise from the voices?
+Watch the video and follow the instructions from YouTube https://youtu.be/yzJ2VyYkmaA

 ##  How to Train the Model?
 To train the models follow the steps in the Google Colab and click the link below.